mzattera/v4j/docs/007/index.md

 ![1_o](images/1_o.PNG)

-'y',  optionally preceded by a 'd', connects to gallows in slots 3, pedestals (but NOT with pedestalled gallows) and less strongly with 'd'  in slot 7:
+'y',  optionally preceded by a 'd', connects to gallows in slots 3 or pedestals (but NOT with pedestalled gallows):

 ![1_y](images/1_y.PNG)